 So far, Dan Brown's The Da Vinci Code is one of the most popular, and controversial, books of the new century.
-It is gripping, fast moving, and (to me) very well written and interesting.
-(It is also similar in several ways to the recent film release, National Treasure'but I will say no more, lest I spoil it for those of you who have not read it.)
+It is gripping, fast moving, and (to me) well written and interesting.
+(It is also similar in several ways to the recent film release, National Treasure—but I will say no more, lest I spoil it for those of you who have not read it.)
 The book involves a conspiracy theory, which also undoubtedly adds to its popular appeal.
-And as it suggests that the story of the Bible is wrong'for example, Jesus Christ was married to Mary Magdalene and fathered a line of descendants living even to this day'it also appeals to theological liberals and all who are looking for a reason to discount the true message of the Scriptures.
+And as it suggests that the story of the Bible is wrong.
+For example, Jesus Christ was married to Mary Magdalene and fathered a line of descendants living even to this day.
+It also appeals to theological liberals and all who are looking for a reason to discount the true message of the Scriptures.

 I have already responded to the theology of the book at my website, but in this article I quote extensively from the work itself.
 My purpose is to comment on the aspects of the book relating to the Christian scriptures and the earliest centuries of church history, during which the various books of the Bible were being copied and circulated.

 All chapter and page references are to the 2003 Doubleday hardback edition.